Emily in Paris: Soundtrack

 In October 2020, Ashley Park's "La Vie en rose", sung a cappella by Mindy Chen in episode six, debuted at number one on Billboards Top TV Songs chart.
 Kid Francescoli's "Moon", sung in episode four, debuted at number four, and Cavale's "Burst Into Flames" from episode ten debuted at number seven.
 Alter K, a French music publisher and distributor, made significant contributions to the soundtrack, with half of the songs in the series being from its catalog.
 James Newton Howard composed the series' theme music and score.

+Costuming

+To create the characters' wardrobes, costume designer Marylin Fitoussi worked with Patricia Field, a costume designer who previously worked for Sex and the City.
+In a December 2025 interview with The New York Times, Fitoussi said the choice of costuming was meant to represent the characters' personalities, rather than depict clothing worn by real people.
+She told the media outlet, "I want to play with clothes.
+I want to show people that if you are dressed in a different way, you will think in a different way."
+A variety of real luxury brands were used, such as Vivienne Westwood, Balmain, and Valentino.

 Release

 The series' first season was released by Netflix on October 2, 2020, followed by a DVD release on November 9, 2021.
 The second season was released on December 22, 2021.
 The third season had its premiere at the Théâtre des Champs-Élysées in Paris on December 6, 2022, and was released on December 21.
 The fourth season premiered in two parts; the first premiered on August 15, 2024, followed by the second on September 12, 2024.
-The fifth season is scheduled to premiere on December 18, 2025.
+The fifth season premiered on December 18, 2025.
+The sixth and final season is scheduled to premiere on December 24, 2026.